w3c/trace-context/trace_context/HTTP_HEADER_FORMAT_RATIONALE.md

 TODO: put more thoughts into it

-### Trimming of spaces
+### Not trimming spaces

-Header should be human readable and editable.
-Thus spaces are allowed before and after the comma, equal sign, and semicolon separators.
-It makes human-editing of headers less error-prone.
-It also allows better visual separation of fields when value modified manually.
+The `tracestate` header is not meant to be edited by hand, and the values are opaque.
+Thus, optimizations such as trimming spaces before and after the comma, equal sign, etc are not handled by this specification.

 ### Case sensitivity of names